cmu-db/noisepage/.github/PULL_REQUEST_TEMPLATE.md

 ## Performance
 If your PR has the potential to greatly affect the performance of the system, please address these by benchmarking your changes with respect to master, or profiling the performance.
 You may do this in one of the following ways:
 1. Inline a table outlining performance results.
-An [example](https://github.com/cmu-db/noisepage/pull/1109) from a PR @gonzalesjo follows:
+An [example](https://github.com/cmu-db/noisepage/pull/1109) from a PR @gonzalezjo follows:

     | Machine Type 	| Terminals 	| Scale Factor 	| Socket Type 	| Transactions / Second 	|
     |--------------	|-----------	|--------------	|-------------	|-----------------------	|